kakafariaZ/DigitalSensor/Notes/Protocol/Protocol.md

 | 0x3D | 8'b00111101 | Undefined |
 | 0x3E | 8'b00111110 | Undefined |
 | 0x3F | 8'b00111111 | Undefined |

+## Communication is done using 2 bytes for request and 2 bytes as response.
+## The commands are composed of 1 byte with the requested request or response obtained + 1 byte with the sensor address.

+## If, for example, the request asks the sensor for its current state, it would then send 1 byte with the address of the sensor that you want to obtain information about.
+If you want to obtain the current state of the sensor, the address would be sent along with the code 0x00.

+## The response then consists of the address of the sensor that was requested, together with the corresponding response code.
+The response could be negative by presenting NULL or it could be returned as the sensor address along with the code 0x10.